About food poisoning

-- has diarrhoea that goes on for more than a few days
+- diarrhoea that goes on for more than a few days

-Take your child to a hospital emergency department straight away if:
+Take your child to a hospital emergency department straight away if your child:

-- your child has severe stomach pain and vomiting and can’t keep any fluid down
+- has severe stomach pain and vomiting and can’t keep any fluid down

-- your child isn’t drinking and has signs of dehydration, including little or no wee, weight loss, tiredness and extreme thirst
+- isn’t drinking and has signs of dehydration, including little or no urination, weight loss, tiredness and extreme thirst

-- your child has symptoms of food poisoning and is less than one year old
+- has symptoms of food poisoning and is less than one year old

 Treatment for food poisoning